What is happening

 The payment break might be extended again, but we recommend checking your Aidvantage account now, just in case.

 Federal student loan repayments have been suspended for more than two years, since the start of the pandemic.
-It is not clear if the, and currently payments are expected to resume in September.
+It is not clear if the the break will be extended again, and currently payments are expected to resume in September.
 If you haven’t logged into your student loan account since the payment freeze began, now is a good time to register.

 If you had Navient federal student loans owned by the US Department of Education, your loans have been transferred to a new loan servicer.
 In 2021, Navient exited the federal student loan servicing business, shifting its workload from 5.6 million student loans to Aidvantage, which is owned by the student loan giant Maxim.
 The new loan servicer will not affect existing terms and conditions, interest rates or available repayment plans, but you should carefully review all communications you have received regarding the transfer.